Ethos & Aims

 Many Post-16 students continue their studies into Sixth Form, leading to Higher Education and Higher Apprenticeships.
 A wide range of courses are available, leading to certification at A Level and BTEC Level 3.
 We work in collaboration with other local high schools.
 Progression rates are very strong and NEET figures are minimal due to proactive ongoing IAG within school and with other agencies.

-Ceo Central Learning Partnership Trust
+Chief Executive – Central Learning Partnership Trust

 Head of School